Haoyu-Tan/RunGuineaPig/README.md

 # RunGuineaPig
 A 3D Unity game created by Haoyu Tan and Wenjie Zhang.
-For the purpose of this project, everything use in the game are original.
+For the purpose of this project, all assets(include music) used in the game are original.

 ## How to Run
 1. For MacOS, Click and run the **RunGuineaPig.app** inside **./RunGuineaPig** Folder